Ever wanted to turn an app interface PSD into a fully animated demo for your clients or site? Turns out, you can use Photoshop for that, too.

 It's time to export the result as animated GIF file.
 Select Save for Web in the File menu, and select GIF as file type.
 Play around with available settings to get the optimum file size.
 Test the animation result by clicking on the play button.
 Make sure to set its Looping Options to Forever.

 And that's it: you've designed a demo app UI, animated it, and put the animation inside an iPhone picture to make the animation look like it's running on a real device.
+You can easily make this animation optimized for the web by reading through this tutorial:

 I hope you found this tutorial helpful.
 You can tweak the steps included to work with any type of app you'd like to demo, and can use a different device image to showcase, say, a tablet app or website.
 You can also try other types of multi-touch interaction in the final presentation, such as tilt-scrolling or pinch-to-zoom, if you modify the animations.